aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

     ```
     git clone https://github.com/aws-samples/serverless-patterns
     ```
-2. Go to this file [Route53AlbFargateCdkDotnetStack.cs](src/Route53AlbFargateCdkDotnet/Route53AlbFargateCdkDotnetStack.cs), and replace the API domain name value with your domain name.
+2. Go to this file [Route53AlbFargateCdkDotnetStack.cs](src/Route53AlbFargateCdkDotnet/Route53AlbFargateCdkDotnetStack.cs), and replace the `apiDomainName` variable value with your domain name.
     ```
-    string apiDomainName = "api.yourdomain.com";
+    string apiDomainName = "api.YOUR-DOMAIN.com";
     ```
 2. Change the working directory to this pattern's directory.
     ```